itdxer/neupy/site/docs/quickstart.rst

 I used scikit-learn to fetch the MNIST dataset, but you can do that in different way.

-Data doesn't have appropriate for for neural network, so we need to make simple transformation before apply it to neural network.
+Data doesn't have appropriate format for neural network, so we need to make simple transformation before apply it to neural network.

 .. code-block:: python